dhruvgairola/dhruvgairola.github.io/_posts/blog/2024-07-03-Antipatterns-For-Managers.md

  * Leading from consensus- pull together relevant stakeholders to find a shared approach to a problem.
 This works well when none of them have full context and a good decision is important.
  * Leading with conviction- pulling context into your head, evaluating and personally making a decision.
 This is good when no one has a clear view on making a decision.

-Tacical approaches to dive deeper-
+Tactical approaches to dive deeper-
  * Conflict mining- Have conversations with experienced people with differing opinions from you.
 The wrong approach here is to simply implement the conflict-heavy thing, the right approach is to improve your understanding.
  * Writing the details- Building a culture of documentation is important in improving strategy, to share context and ultimately to unlock an engineering org.